Lementknight/Data-Mining-Project/README.md

 # Data-Mining-Project

+# This Repository Has Evolved 🌟

+This project has led to the creation of the **MissionBlue API**, an actively developed tool designed for data scraping and analysis of social media posts on the BlueSky platform.

+🚀 **Check out the MissionBlue API here:** [MissionBlue API Repository](https://github.com/Lementknight/MissionBlueAPI)
+🔧 **Current Status:** Actively maintained and evolving!

+This repository is no longer actively developed, but it remains here for historical reference.
+For ongoing updates, features, and contributions, please head over to the MissionBlue API repository.

+Thank you for your interest and support!

+---

 Before you can use the BlueSky Webscraper you need to register an account with [Bluesky](https://bsky.app/).
 Once you create your account you need to create a .env where you have 2 fields BLUESKY_HANDLE and BLUESKY_APP_PASSWORD.![alt text](image.png)

 Once you have your creditinals set up run the following commands in your terminal: